rjsears/GardenPi/README.md

 GardenPi is very flexable in regards to what you use, how many zones you want, if you want power zones, etc. If you have specific questions about the code or how things are put together, fell free to open an issue and I will do my best to help.
 <br><br>
 <hr>
 <em>PLEASE NOTE: This project <b>IS NOT</b> intended to be a "plug-and-play" installation, rather a starting point for someone that wants to use all (or part) of the repo to monitor and manage their irrigation system(s).
 There <u>will be</u> significant modifications required by the user even if they are using a clean Pi install.
 Things in the code such as smart water monitoring and electrical monitoring are integrated with other sensors and automation platforms that I am currently using.
 I will try my best to point these areas out, but if you do not use those things, major code changes will have to be made to make GardenPi work <u>for you</u>.
 If you are not comfortable using Python and making these types of changes, this project might not be for you.
+My goal in later versions if to have flags for this and set them at runtime and not have so much code that needs to be manually corrected, but in version 1.0.0, that code will still need to be modified.
+Some examples are down further.
 <br><br>
 Hopefully, this might provide some inspiration for others in regard to their garden automation projects.</em>
 <hr>